Falkirk: Men's

 Falkirk currently has three men's football teams, Falkirk Football Club, Stenhousemuir F.C. and East Stirlingshire Football Club.

 Falkirk F.C. was founded in 1876 and was elected to compete in the Scottish Football League in 1902.
 The club's highest ranking came in the 1907–08 season and once again in 1909–10 when the club finished runners-up of Division One, the country's top football division, losing out to Celtic F.C. on both occasions.
 The club has reached the final of the Scottish Cup on five occasions, emerging victorious twice in 1913 and 1957 respectively.
-The club currently competes in the Scottish League One and plays their home games at the Falkirk Stadium near Grangemouth.
+The club currently competes in the Scottish Professional Football League and plays their home games at the Falkirk Stadium near Grangemouth.

 The town's other men's club, East Stirlingshire F.C., was founded in 1881 originally as Bainsford Britannia and has competed in the Scottish Football League since 1900.
 The club has predominantly played in the lower leagues of Scottish football, spending only two whole seasons in the top division after being promoted from Division Two in 1931–32 and 1962–63.
-The club currently competes in the Lowland Football League and from the 2018-19 season will play their home games at the Falkirk Stadium following a groundshare agreement with Falkirk F.C.
+The club currently competes in the Lowland Football League and from the 2018–19 season will play their home games at the Falkirk Stadium following a groundshare agreement with Falkirk F.C.
 Firs Park was the home of the club for the majority of the club's existence but was vacated at the end of the 2007/08 season.